linkerd/linkerd2/rautz/DESIGN.md

 * Per-route timeout configuration
 * Per-service retry budgets
 * Per-route error classification/retryability
-* Per-service destination overrides (for TrafficSplit).
+* Per-service destination overrides (i.e., TrafficSplit).

 There's obvious utility here, but we've learned a lot about the problems of the `ServiceProfile` approach since the resource type was introduced: